stefanofa/awesome/TOPICS.md

 *   [fontsource/fontsource](https://github.com/fontsource/fontsource) - Self-host Open Source fonts in neatly bundled NPM packages.

 *   [pahen/madge](https://github.com/pahen/madge) - Create graphs from your CommonJS, AMD or ES6 module dependencies

-*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
-Easily apply to your own elements, modify or just use for inspiration.
-Available in CSS, Sass, and LESS.

 ## style